UNCLASSIFIED (U)

 (b) Country Information Pages: destination description, law & special circumstances, safety & security, etc.;

-(c) Embassy Messages/Alerts: general messages on town halls, voting, special events, as well as security-related alerts due to civil unrest, natural disasters, or health issues;
+(c) Embassy Messages/Alerts: general messages on town halls, voting, special events, as well as security-related alerts due to civil unrest, natural disasters, or health issues; and

-(d) Worldwide Caution;
+(d) Worldwide Caution; and

 (2) Subsections below provide detailed information on drafting, clearing, and disseminating specific types of CIP products.